bryanseah234/validate-email-code/README.md

 ## Instructions:
 1. Download the repo as a zip file
 2. Unzip the file
-3. Add your own list of emails into the python file
+3. Store emails in text file
-4. Call the validate email function
+4. Add python file to your folder containing text file
+5. Rename text file to 'emails.txt'
-5. Run the script
+6. Run the script